Skip to content ↓

 All of our A Level courses follow a two-year linear format with the final assessment taking place at the end of the course.

-Art, music, sociology, French, drama and theatre studies, German, and government and politics, are all taught collaboratively with King Edward VI Handsworth Grammar School, King Edward VI Handsworth Boys’ and King Edward VI Handsworth Wood Girls’ Academy.
+Art, DT, Music, French and German are all taught collaboratively with King Edward VI Handsworth Grammar School, King Edward VI Handsworth Boys’ and King Edward VI Handsworth Wood Girls’ Academy.

 The four pathways are as follows: